tso1158687/angular-performance-checklist/README.zh-TW.md

 - [Angular Providers](https://angular.io/guide/providers)

-### Ahead-of-Time (AoT) Compilation
+### 預先（AOT）編譯器

-A challenge for the available in the wild tools (such as GCC, Rollup, etc.) are the HTML-like templates of the Angular components, which cannot be analyzed with their capabilities.
+A challenge for the available in the wild tools (像是 GCC、 Rollup 等等) are the HTML-like templates of the Angular components, which cannot be analyzed with their capabilities.
 This makes their tree-shaking support less efficient because they're not sure which directives are referenced within the templates.
 The AoT compiler transpiles the Angular HTML-like templates to JavaScript or TypeScript with ES2015 module imports.
 This way we are able to efficiently tree-shake during bundling and remove all the unused directives defined by Angular, third-party libraries or by ourselves.

 **資源**